yinghanc/bayesianforAHM/README.md

-# bayesian inference for CDMs with attribute hierarchy
+# Bayesian inference for CDMs with attribute hierarchy

 Source the cpp file first and then run analysis in R